 - Drain off excess liquid and let the lentils cool slightly.

 Step Two: Make Flax Egg Substitute

-While lentils are cooking, mix together one tablespoon ground flaxseed with three tablespoons of water.
+- In a small bowl, mix together one tablespoon of ground flaxseed with three tablespoons of water.
 Let sit for 15 minutes to thicken.

 Step Three: Process Meatballs